 Alcohol withdrawal can be a severe issue for those seeking recovery.
 While it is not commonly considered lethal, it is possible to die from the symptoms associated with alcohol withdrawal, especially if you have a pre-existing medical condition.

 Some people who quit drinking alcohol will not experience much more than headaches, fatigue, and cravings associated with any addiction disorder.
 However, those who develop a physical dependency through their alcohol use will have a much more difficult time.

 Symptoms such as vomiting, sweating, shakes, and anxiety can occur in as little time as six hours after the last drink.
 Hallucinations can occur after the first day, and seizures can sometimes happen after two days since the last sip of alcohol.
 In rare cases, people may experience fever, high blood pressure, and an increased heart rate.
 These symptoms are often the ones that can cause the most severe medical issues, especially in someone who already has cardiac problems.

 Getting help is never an easy thing.
-Most people that seek help with any form of addiction or mental health challenges have jobs, families, bills and responsibilities they have a hard time walking away from.
-AM Health Care helps with all of that, our fully certified clinicians are trained to help get you or a loved one through these times.
-Alcoholics and addicts alike are protected by the ADAA (Americans With Disabilities Act) and most people who are employed or whom have been employed qualify for short term disability.
+Most people who seek help with any form of addiction or mental health challenges have jobs, families, bills, and responsibilities they have a hard time walking away from.
+AM Health Care helps with all of that.
+Our fully certified clinicians are trained to help get you or a loved one through these times.
+Alcoholics and addicts alike are protected by the ADAA (Americans With Disabilities Act), and most people who are employed or who have been employed qualify for short-term disability.
 Our staff is able to help you or a loved one walk through the challenges of life so you can do what’s needed and focus on yourself.